pleerock/ngx-loading-bar/README.md

     ```
 ## Usage

-Put loading bar component to the top of your page, most probably near the main header.
+Import `LoadingBarModule` and put loading bar component to the top of your page, most probably near the main header.

 ```typescript
 <loading-bar color="#FF0000" [height]="3" [animationTime]="0.3" [runInterval]="100" [progress]="0"></loading-bar>